 #7 User Experience

-Google uses artificial intelligence to better rank webpages, which is based on the following signals:
+Google uses artificial intelligence to better rank web pages base on the following signals:

 - Click-Through Rate — the percentage of people who click the link to your website in a search result

-- Bounce Rate — the amount of people who “bounce away” immediately after landing on your site
+- Bounce Rate — the number of people who “bounce away” immediately after landing on your site

 - Dwell Time — the average time people stay on your site once they arrive

-Webpages that have more visitors that actually stick around will rank higher in search results.
+Webpages that have more visitors that stick around will rank higher in search results.